Here are some notable people whose paths crossed with Paul Elder & Company.

 - (William) Spencer Wright (b.
 1875).
 Artist and illustrator.

 - Charles Keeler (1871-1937).
-Author, poet and naturalist who wrote several books for Elder, including The Simple Home, and was a frequent contributor to Impressions magazine.
+Author, poet, naturalist, and evangelist for the California Arts & Crafts movement.
+Keeler wrote four books for Elder, including The Simple Home and San Francisco Through Earthquake and Fire, and was a frequent contributor to Impressions magazine.

 - Bernard Maybeck (1862-1957).
 Architect of the Panama-Pacific International Exposition’s Palace of Fine Arts and Berkeley’s First Church of Christ, Scientist.
 He was the architect or consulting architect for four of Elder’s bookstores.
 Maybeck’s only book, The Palace of Fine Arts and Lagoon, was published by Elder.